-- Do you have any concerns that the measure can be consistently implemented (i.e., are measure specifications adequate)? - Do you have any concerns regarding the distribution of reliability scores? - The Scientific Methods Panel is satisfied with the reliability testing for the measure.
-Does the Committee think there is a need to discuss and/or vote on reliability?
+- Do you have any concerns that the measure can be consistently implemented (i.e., are measure specifications adequate)? - Do you have any concerns regarding the distribution of reliability scores?

 Questions for the Committee regarding validity:

 - Do you have any concerns regarding the validity of the measure (e.g., exclusions, risk-adjustment approach, etc.)? - Do you agree with the developer's approach to social risk factor adjustment? - The Scientific Methods Panel is satisfied with the validity analyses for the measure.
 Does the Committee think there is a need to discuss and/or vote on validity?